 This transcript has been edited for clarity.

-The book is full of enjoyment of life [and] its peculiar aspects — little details of life captured with such full force and vitality and convincing crisp quality.
-And also, it's about dramas of human beings, [with] extreme compassion paid even to the little figures or most guilty ones.
+I am teaching it at Columbia University to my students and I always wonder, what's the balance?
+The book is full of enjoyment of life, its peculiar aspects, little details of life captured with such full force and vitality and a convincing crisp quality.

-"Anna Karenina" is essentially a glorious, wonderful novel about these issues that takes place in Moscow and St. Petersburg in [the] 1870s.
+"Anna Karenina" is essentially a glorious, wonderful novel about these issues that takes place in Moscow and St. Petersburg in the 1870s.